 This guide, developed by the Florida Developmental Disabilities Council, is comprised of two sections.
 The first section, “An Inside Look at Support Postsecondary Career and Technical Program at Florida State College at Jacksonville” provides an overview of Project Achieve, an inclusive program designed to expand access to Postsecondary Career and Technical programs for students with intellectual and developmental disabilities.
 The second section, “Launching a Support Postsecondary Career and Technical Program”, is for those who are interested in replicating a Support Postsecondary Career and Technical Program at a public state college or community college.
 This section outlines the tasks involved in developing a program that provides a support system that assists students with intellectual and developmental disabilities to attend classes and earn certification alongside their main Postsecondary Adult Vocational (PSAV) program.

 Additionally, there are webinars that accompany the Replication Guide Based on Project Achieve at FSCJ.
-The two webinars explain the replication process and are available on the FSCJ website.
+The two webinars explain the replication process.

 Helps to explain how different laws apply to educational rights in secondary education, postsecondary education and beyond.